ibrahimano/3-column-preview-card-component-main/README.md

 ### Continued development

-I need to focus more with units in css and undrstand more about the right way to use any units am working with, because i really got confused while using px and % when i was working with the flexbox.
+I need to focus more with units in css and understand more about the right way to use any units am working with, because i really got confused while using px and % when i was working with the flexbox.

 ## Author